Resonant spin Hall and Nernst effect in a nanoribbon of a spin-orbit coupled electronic system: Introduction

-The present work is motivated by the phenomena called spin Hall resonance based on spin-orbit coupled quantum Hall system, predicted by Shen. \textit{et al.} \cite{PhysRevLett.92.256603}, in which the spin Hall conductivity exhibits a resonance if spin splitting vanishes between two nearest Landau levels with opposite spin at chemical potential.
-Such resonance was also predicted in a cubic Rashba system \cite{doi:10.1063/1.2345024}.
-Recently, one of us has shown that even without Landau level such resonance can occur by applying linearly polarized light, in a $k$-cubic Rashba system \cite{k3resonance}.
-In this work, our objective is to seek an answer of the question- is it possible to achieve such resonance even without any external perturbations like magnetic field or light?
-We show that such resonance can occur between two nearest sub-bands with opposite spin in a finite-size system where the width is relatively much smaller compared to length.
-In fact, we note that a large number of spin-splitting vanishing points and anti-crossing points can emerge at different energy ranges among the higher sub-bands.
-We discretize the system on a square lattice and consider both normal-edge and zigzag-edge nanoribbons.
-We analyze their band spectrum and subsequently study the spin Hall conductivity in both types of nanoribbon.
+The present work is motivated by the phenomenon called spin Hall resonance based on spin-orbit coupled quantum Hall system, predicted by Shen \textit{et al.}~\cite{PhysRevLett.92.256603}, in which the spin Hall conductance (SHC) exhibits a resonance if spin splitting vanishes between two nearest Landau levels with opposite spin at chemical potential.
+This study was also extended to a $2$DEG with the $k^3$-RSOI~\cite{doi:10.1063/1.2345024}, and in a $2$DEG with the presence of both, the RSOI and DSOI~\cite{10.1063/1.2936936}.
+Recently, one of us has shown that even without Landau level such resonance can occur by applying linearly polarized light, in a $k$-cubic Rashba system ~\cite{k3resonance}.
+We also note that anticrossings between nearest subbands with opposite spin polarization, accompanied by peaks in the SHC, were previously reported in electronic systems with RSOI in the presence of an additional fictitious lateral parabolic confinement potential~\cite{PhysRevB.60.14272}.
+However, a parabolic confinement potential is also the result of perpendicular magnetic field.
+Hence, these two works conceptually resemble to each other, except in presence of magnetic field additional splitting (Zeeman splititng) competes with RSOI and yields a complete vanishing of spin splitting and resulting resonance in the SHC~\cite{PhysRevLett.92.256603}.
+Whereas, in presence of a fictitious confinement potential there is no Zeeman term and resonance does not occur, rather several anticrossing appears.
+We show that such resonance can occur between two subbands with opposite spin in a finite-size system where the width is relatively much smaller compared to length.
+In fact, we note that a large number of spin splitting vanishing points and anticrossing points can emerge at different energy ranges among the higher subbands.
+In this work, we discretize the system on a square lattice and consider both normal edge and zigzag edge nanoribbons.
+We analyze their band spectrum and subsequently study the spin Hall conductivity and spin Nernst effect.
+We show that for a finite width with RSOI and DSOI, a number of crossing and anticrossing occurs between two subbands with opposite spins, yielding resonance in SHC and Nernst effect.